gensokyo-zone/minecraft-modpack/README.md

 # Marka Modpack
 Matri, arc and kat's modpack - for Minecraft 1.20.1 with Forge.

+## Usage / Playing

+We recommend the use of Prism Launcher above the other MultiMC-compatibles/derivatives (MultiMC, PolyMC, ...), due to comparative internal politics of these projects.

+Import the release instance zip with "add instance" in the launcher.
+Happy gaming, gamer! ^_^

 ## Contributing

 ### Installing / obtaining packwiz